-- (1) Joshua Silverman has voting control and investment decision over securities held by Iroquois Capital, LP.
-Mr. Silverman disclaims beneficial ownership of the shares held by Iroquois Capital, LP. - Omicron Capital, L.P., a Delaware limited partnership ("Omicron Capital"), (2) serves as investment manager to Omicron Master Trust, a trust formed under the laws of Bermuda ("Omicron"), Omicron Capital, Inc., a Delaware corporation ("OCI"), serves as general partner of Omicron Capital, and Winchester Global Trust Company Limited ("Winchester") serves as the trustee of Omicron.
+- (1) Highbridge Capital Management, LLC is the trading manager of Smithfield Fiduciary LLC and consequently has voting control and investment discretion over securities held by Smithfield Fiduciary LLC.
+Glenn Dubin and Henry Swieca control Highbridge Capital Management, LLC.
+Each of Highbridge Capital Management, LLC, Glenn Dubin and Henry Swieca disclaims beneficial ownership of the securities held by Smithfield Fiduciary LLC. - (2) Joshua Silverman has voting control and investment decision over securities held by Iroquois Capital, LP.
+Mr. Silverman disclaims beneficial ownership of the shares held by Iroquois Capital, LP. - (3) Bruce Bernstein has voting control and investment decision over securities held by Rockmore Investment Master Fund Ltd. Mr. Bernstein disclaims beneficial ownership of the shares held by Rockmore Investment Master Fund Ltd. - (4) Mitchell P. Kopin, the president of Downsview Capital, Inc., the general partner of Cranshire Capital, L.P, has sole voting control and investment discretion over securities held by Cranshire Capital, L.P.
+Each of Mitchell P. Kopin and Downsview Capital, Inc. disclaims beneficial ownership of the shares held by Cranshire Capital, L.P. - (5) Omicron Capital, L.P., a Delaware limited partnership ("Omicron Capital"), serves as investment manager to Omicron Master Trust, a trust formed under the laws of Bermuda ("Omicron"), Omicron Capital, Inc., a Delaware corporation ("OCI"), serves as general partner of Omicron Capital, and Winchester Global Trust Company Limited ("Winchester") serves as the trustee of Omicron.
 By reason of such relationships, Omicron Capital and OCI may be deemed to share dispositive power over the shares of our common stock owned by Omicron, and Winchester may be deemed to share voting and dispositive power over the shares of our common stock owned by Omicron.
+Omicron

-Omicron Capital, OCI and Winchester disclaim beneficial ownership of such shares of our common stock.
-Omicron Capital has delegated authority from the board of directors of Winchester regarding the portfolio management decisions with respect to the shares of common stock owned by Omicron and, as of April 21, 2003, Mr. Olivier H. Morali and Mr. Bruce T. Bernstein, officers of OCI, have delegated authority from the board of directors of OCI regarding the portfolio management decisions of Omicron Capital with respect to the shares of common stock owned by Omicron.
+Capital, OCI and Winchester disclaim beneficial ownership of such shares of our common stock.
+As of the date of this prospectus, Mr. Olivier H. Morali, an officer of OCI, and Mr. Bruce T. Bernstein, a consultant to OCI, have delegated authority from the board of directors of OCI regarding the portfolio management decisions with respect to the shares of our common stock owned by Omicron.
 By reason of such delegated authority, Messrs.
 Morali and Bernstein may be deemed to share dispositive power over the shares of our common stock owned by Omicron.
 Messrs.
 Morali and Bernstein disclaim beneficial ownership of such shares of our common stock and neither of such persons has any legal right to maintain such delegated authority.
 No other person has sole or shared voting or dispositive power with respect to the shares of our common stock being offered by Omicron, as those terms are used for purposes under Regulation 13D-G of the Securities Exchange Act of 1934, as amended.
-Omicron and Winchester are not "affiliates" of one another, is used for purposes of the Securities Exchange Act of 1934, as amended, or of any other person named in this prospectus as a selling stockholder.
-No person or "group" (as that term is used in Section 13(d) of the Securities Exchange Act of 1934, as amended, or the SEC's Regulation 13D-G) controls Omicron and Winchester. - (3) Highbridge Capital Management, LLC is the trading manager of Smithfield Fiduciary LLC and consequently has voting control and investment discretion over securities held by Smithfield Fiduciary LLC.
-Glenn Dubin and Henry Swieca control Highbridge Capital Management, LLC.
-Each of Highbridge Capital Management, LLC, Glenn Dubin and Henry Swieca diclaims beneficial ownership of the securities held by Smithfield Fiduciary LLC. - (4) Mitchell P. Kopin, President of Downsview Capital, Inc., the General Partner of Cranshire Capital, L.P. has sole voting and investment control of securities held by Cranshire.
+Omicron and Winchester are not "affiliates" of one another, as that term is used for purposes of the Exchange Act or of any other person named in this prospectus as a selling stockholder.
+No person or "group" (as that term is used in Section 13(d) of the Exchange Act or the SEC's Regulation 13D-G) controls Omicron and Winchester